cambridgehackers/connectal/doc/axi_tracing.md

 In the project makefile, add the line:
      XBSVFLAGS=--bscflags " -D TRACE_AXI"

+For getting timestamps inserted in read request data, also specify the conditional compile flag AXI_READ_TIMING.

 This will compile ConnectableWithTrace to trace transactions into BRAM.

 ### After running the test: